Spectre0911/Risk-Management-Tool/README.md

 git commit -m "INPUT A MESSAGE REGARDING THE CHANGE"

 This will store your changes locally and you can view them with the command **git log**

+### When you habe completed a feature or want to add something to main code base:
+git push -m "TELL ME WHY YOU ARE PUSHING YOUR CODE".
+I will review this and merge it with our existing code base.